qiz-li/lovelace-soft-ui/README.md

 <b>Alternative setup</b>

-To automatically switch to a dark theme at sunset and back to a light theme at sunrise you will need to set up an automation.
-If you don't already have one, please add the following to your `automations.yaml`.
+Alternatively, you can just add the following into your `automations.yaml`.

 <details><summary><b>Show code</b></summary>